MatthewZito/conf/README.md

 Last, we have the `.templates` directory which houses:

 - dockerized dev environment - when launched, this will mount the present working directory as a temporary, linked volume
+- templates for bootstrapping project defaults (e.g. for an npm package) - these are used by the `bootstrap` command